Petrochemical Industry Fundamentals

 This workshop reviews key industry fundamentals starting with the foundation of the petrochemical industry – feedstocks, including natural gas, natural gas liquids (NGLs), crude oil fractions, especially naphtha, coal and renewables.
 The feedstock session then leads into a thorough discussion of the industry building blocks – olefins (ethylene, propylene, butadiene) and aromatics (benzene, toluene, xylenes) businesses.
 Finally, the large volume thermoplastics including the polyethylenes (LDPE, LLDPE, HDPE), polypropylene, PVC, polystyrene and polyester/PET as well as C1-based chemicals synthesis gas (syngas), ammonia and methanol are covered.
 Within each of these topics key suppliers, demand profiles and pricing is discussed.
 Especially important for industry newcomers is that our instructors will clarify the technical jargon commonly used in the petrochemical industry.

-Two sections offered: Tuesday, 19 March and Friday, 22 March
+Two sessions offered: Tuesday, 24 March and Friday, 27 March

 8:30 am – 5:00 pm